 DigiCat Publishing presents to you this special edition of "The Day of Wrath" by Mór Jókai.
 DigiCat Publishing considers every written word to be a legacy of humankind.
 Every DigiCat book has been carefully reproduced for republishing in a new modern format.
 The books are available in print, as well as ebooks.
 DigiCat hopes you will treat this work with the acknowledgment and passion it deserves as a classic of world literature.

-A full decade before the horrific attacks against the United States on September 11, 2001, the small Caribbean nation of Trinidad and Tobago came under its own terrorist assault from a small fundamentalist Muslim group known as the Jamaat al Muslimeen.
-For six days in 1990, the country, a former British colony that had achieved its independence in 1962, was virtually held for ransom as the terrorists launched an armed invasion of the sitting Parliament and the country's lone television station.
-Days of Wrath recounts the six days of terror wrought by a handful of Muslim terrorists.
-Told by a seasoned journalist who was one of the hostages in the Trinidad and Tobago Television building, this sensational account describes in vivid detail the scene that had the citizens of the nation wondering if they would now have to submit to another form of colonization.
+For six days in 1990, Trinidad and Tobago, a former British colony that had achieved its independence in 1962, was virtually held for ransom by a fundamentalist Muslim group known as the Jamaat al Muslimeen.
+The terroorists launched an armed invasion of the sitting Parliament and the country's lone television station.
+Days of Wrath recounts the days of terror wrought by a handful of Muslim terrorists.
+Told by seasoned journalist Raoul Pantin who was one of the hostages in the Trinidad and Tobago Television station building, this sensational account describes in vivid detail the scene that had the citizens of the nation wondering if they would now have to submit to another form of colonization.